Quantum anomalous Hall phases in gated rhombohedral graphene: Numerical simulations

 and the eigenvalue problem in one dimension

 Now denote $S_2 = (I_m\otimes\sigma_2)$ and $C(k_x) = H_I+iS_2\partial_y$.
 Then the eigenvalue problem above is equivalent to:

 Assuming that for large enough $|y|$, the coefficients of $A(k_x, E)$ are constant and given by the constant-coefficient operator $A^{N/S}(k_x, E)$ for $y\geq R$ and $y \leq -R$ respectively, then for any fixed $(k_x, E)$ we can determine the bulk modes by simply diagonalizing $A^{N}, A^S$.
 In general, however, an explicit solution for $(\psi(y),E)$ is not feasible analytically for the ODE \eqref{eq:ode}.
 A numerical ODE solver is used to solve \eqref{eq:ode} for $\psi(y=0)$ by using the eigenvectors of $A^N$ and $A^S$ as initial conditions at $y = \pm R$ respectively and numerically solving for $\psi(y)$ for $-R< y < 0$ and $0 < y < R$ respectively.
 Exponentially increasing eigenvectors from the bulk spectrum of $A^N$ and $A^S$ are eliminated as non-physical.
 If the subspaces of valid (non-exponentially increasing) eigenvectors of $A^N, A^S$ intersect non-trivially once evaluated at $y = \pm 0$ then there exists a valid solution of \eqref{eq:ode}.
-More precisely, orthogonal projectors $\Pi^N, \Pi^S$ onto the subspaces of valid eigenvectors of $A^N, A^S$ evaluated at $y = 0$ are formed, and a $(k_x, E)$ pair is accepted if the largest eigenvalue of $\Pi^N\Pi^S$ is within a small tolerance of 1 ($<10^{-4}$ for Figures 3-6).
+More precisely, orthogonal projectors $P^N, P^S$ onto the subspaces of valid eigenvectors of $A^N, A^S$ evaluated at $y = 0$ are formed, and a $(k_x, E)$ pair is accepted if the largest eigenvalue of $P^NP^S$ is within a small tolerance of 1 ($<10^{-4}$ for Figures 3-6).
 When compared with widely-used finite difference methods \cite{fu2021topological, bal2024topological, bal2022multiscale} this method has no need for periodization of the domain and therefore does not require the heuristic elimination of modes \cite{bal2024topological, bal2022multiscale} or alternatively the necessity of modeling two equal but opposite transitions \cite{fu2021topological, zhang2011spontaneous}.
-Comparison with finite-difference methods (not displayed here) does however show that the two methods agree using a fine enough mesh with finite differences.
+This method shares these advantages with two previously-proposed approaches\cite{colbrook2019compute, colbrook2023computing} but may also be applied to continuum models as well as periodic lattice models.
+Comparison with finite-difference methods (not displayed here) does however show that the two methods agree using a fine enough mesh with finite differences where spurious modes are eliminated.